 Used at the beginning of a scene, the Iris In shows a small, circular area of the shot before expanding out to reveal the entire frame.
 Used everywhere from Tom & Jerry to The Departed.

-More theatrical than a Fade Out transition, an Iris Out transition is used to conclude a scene by animating a contracting circle inward from the edge of the frame.
+More theatrical than a Fade Out transition, an Iris Out transition is used indicate the end of a story by animating a contracting circle inward from the edge of the frame.
 It’s like a spotlight focussing on one area of the shot.

 The video editing software landscape is dominated by two players; Adobe Premiere Pro and Apple's Final Cut Pro.
 Both are incredibly comprehensive video editors which will enable you to create video transitions and much more besides.
 If you work in motion graphics, Adobe After Effects is the industry standard.